softwaresaved/byte-sized-rse/episodes/32-example-code.md

 1. Once logged into GitHub in a web browser, go to https://github.com/UNIVERSE-HPC/git-example.
-1. Select 'Use this template', and then select 'Create a new repository' from the dropdown menu.
+1. Select `Use this template`, and then select `Create a new repository` from the dropdown menu.
-1. On the next screen, ensure your personal GitHub account is selected in the `Owner` field, and fill in `Repository name` with `git-example`.
+1. On the next screen, ensure your personal GitHub account is selected in the `Owner` field, and fill in `Repository name` with "git-example".
 1. Ensure the repository is set to `Public`.
 1. Select `Create repository`.